RazAPI/Depedencio/README.md

      **.NET SDK**
      **Microsoft Visual Studio C++ Redist**

-     - Anyways, that's all.
+  # How do i install/use it?

-> Create a folder named Dependio In your desktop. whatever location.
+ Create a folder named Dependio In your desktop. whatever location.
-> Install all thing inside the debug folder
+ Install all thing inside the debug folder
-> Put everything inside the Dependio Folder
+ Put everything inside the Dependio Folder
-> Run BootstrapperApp.exe
+ Run BootstrapperApp.exe

 > That's it.